Generalitat de Catalunya: International presence

 As an autonomous community of Spain, Catalonia is not recognized as a sovereign state by any sovereign state.
 However, as Catalonia has progressively gained a greater degree of self-government in recent years, the Catalan Government has established nearly bilateral relationships with foreign bodies.
 For the most part, these relationships are with the governments of other powerful subnational entities such as Quebec or California.
 In addition, like most Spanish autonomous communities, Catalonia has permanent delegations before international organizations, such as the European Union.

 More recently, Catalonia has embarked upon an expansion process of its international representation by opening a number of delegations worldwide.
 As of 2017, these exceeded 40.
 Most of these offices are located in major world cities like London, New York City, Los Angeles, Paris, Tokyo and others.
 Each office has specific duties assigned by their ministry or department agency.
 Generally, the functions of these are the representation of specific interests of the Government of Catalonia, trade and foreign investment, Catalan culture and language support, tourist promotion, and international cooperation activities.

 There are no specific Catalan political institutions in Northern Catalonia, other than the French département of Pyrénées-Orientales.
 However, since 5 September 2003, there has been a Casa de la Generalitat in Perpignan, which aims to promote the Catalan culture and facilitate exchanges between each side of the Franco–Spanish border.

-Under application of article 155 of the Constitution following the constitutional crisis of 2017 Catalonia only had 1 delegation abroad, after the rest were closed, this delegation was the one of Brussels, Belgium.
-The Catalan Government elected after 21 December election is in process to restore the closed delegations.
+Under application of article 155 of the Constitution following the constitutional crisis of 2017 Catalonia only retained one delegation abroad, after the rest were closed, this delegation was the one of Brussels, Belgium.
+The Catalan Government elected after 21 December election began the process to restore the closed delegations, achieving the goal and opening new ones.
+Currently there are 15 fully deployed delegations.

 This is the list of the current delegations of the Government of Catalonia abroad: